 In most cases, the dentist will choose two or moreshades to build up your dentine and the enamel shade because no tooth has one colour; the area close to the gum is darker, while the area closer to the biting surface is lighter.

-Within the past years, the number of people using amalgam filling in the UK has reduced due to the increased awareness of the effects of mercury filling on health.
-Previously, health experts thought the mercury component of amalgam filling was locked in the silver and tin it contains, but this is not the case.
+Within the past years, the number of people using mercury filling in the UK has reduced due to the increased awareness of the effects of mercury filling on health.
+Previously, health experts thought the mercury component of mercury filling was locked in the silver and tin it contains, but this is not the case.

-If you want a safe amalgam filling removal to avoid the risk of inhaling mercury vapour, visit Smile Clinic London or call us on 020 7139 8611 to schedule an appointment.
+If you want a safe mercury filling removal to avoid the risk of inhaling mercury vapour, visit Smile Clinic London or call us on 020 7139 8611 to schedule an appointment.